silent-destroyer/tunic-randomizer-archipelago/README.md

 - Freestanding Items and Chests Match Contents
   - All freestanding items (Item Pickups, Page Pickups, Shop Items, Hero's Grave Relics, etc.) will have their model swapped to appear as the item they are randomized as.
   - Chest textures will be swapped to indicate what item is in them.
 Currently, the items with different chest textures are Fairies, Golden Trophies, the three Hexagons, and the Hero's Laurels.
+- Display Hints in Trunic
+  - For the experienced Ruin Seekers out there, this option removes most English words from custom dialogue, hints, or other text produced by the randomizer, leaving it up to your own knowledge to figure out what is where.
 ### General
 - Easier Heir Fight
   - Attacks deal additional damage to The Heir based on the total number of checks found.